-What was the one resource that helped me get started & continues to help me stay on track?
+What was the one resource that helped me get started & continues to help me stay on track even today?

-The Ketovangelist facebook groups are a great resource for information to help you learn more about keto and low carb/high fat eating.
-Ketogenic Success has 150,000+ members (be sure to find the one that has 150,000 members–there are knock off groups out there) and you’ll find post after post of before & after inspirational pictures and answers to every keto question that has ever been asked.
+I don’t know if I would have been able to figure all this out if it hadn’t been for the folks on Facebook at Ketogenic Success.
+Be sure to find the one that has over 200,000 members–there are knock off groups out there.
+You’ll find post after post of before & after inspirational pictures and answers to every keto question that has ever been asked.
 Their sister group, Ketovangelist Kitchen, is a group that focuses on food, recipes, and menu ideas.
 And if you’re an athlete, or have dreams of becoming an athlete, join their The Ketogenic Athlete group for support there too.

 Do you or someone you love have diabetes?
 This is my top video pick for you:

 Sarah Hallberg, MD: Reversing Diabetes Starts with Ignoring the Guidelines.
 Dr. Hallberg practices at Indiana University and this video is the one that convinced Mark and I that we were on the right track.